jeremyt19115678/CS188-Assignments-2022Winter/Assignment1-Release/README.md

 The notebook **knn.ipynb** will walk you through implementing a data loader for pytorch.
 Your implementation will go to **knn.py**.

 ## Steps
+* Create TinyPlaces locally
 * Download the Github repo using fork/clone

-* Unzip all and open the Colab file from the Drive
+* Unzip the repo and open the Colab file from the Drive

- Once you unzip the downloaded content, please upload the folder to your Google Drive.
+ Once you unzip the downloaded content, please upload the folder and the data to your Google Drive.
 Then, open each * .ipynb notebook file with Google Colab by right-clicking the * .ipynb file.
 No installation or setup is required!

 * Open your corresponding * .py from Google Colab and work on the assignment Next, we recommend editing your * .py file on Google Colab, set the ipython notebook and the code side by side.
 Work through the notebook, executing cells and implementing the codes in the * .py file as indicated.
 You can save your work, both * .ipynb and * .py, in Google Drive (click “File” -> “Save”) and resume later if you don’t want to complete it all at once.